stanley-gu/standardsCh/chapter.md

 and makes that history available to other collaborators.
-Finally, once a model is ready to be published, it must be indexed and presented so that it can be easily searched for and viewed, thereby avoiding unnecessary duplication of modelling efforts.
+Finally, once a model is ready to be published, it must be indexed and presented so that it can be easily searched for and viewed, thereby avoiding unnecessary duplication of modeling efforts.
 Since it was not possible to extend the original repository software to support these more advanced usage requirements, a complete rewrite was required, and the Physiome Model Repository 2 (PMR2) was created.